Clats97/ClatScope/README.md

 - **IN ORDER FOR THE PASSWORD STRENGTH ANALYZER TO WORK PROPERLY, YOU MUST OPEN CLATSCOPE INFO TOOL IN THE FOLDER THAT HAS "PASSWORDS.TXT"**

-- You will need to enter your own RapidAPI, Perplexity, Hunter, Castrick, Predicta, Have I been Pwned & more API keys to use all the features in this tool (unless you subscribe to the above mentioned service).
+- You will need to enter your own Perplexity, Have I Been Pwned, Hunter, Hudson Rock, Castrick, Predicta, RapidAPI API keys to use all the features in this tool (unless you subscribe to the above mentioned service).
 - If you want to use the password strength checker against a dictionary or known common-passwords file, place your dictionary file as passwords.txt in the same directory as the script.
 There is already a dictionary file in the installation package with millions of common passwords.
-- The script references a Google Custom Search API key (API_KEY, CX, and CLIENT_ID), an OpenAI API key, a Perplexity API key, a Botometer API key, and HIBP API key.
-If you want to use the features that query external services (like Google search or HIBP), you must obtain valid keys and place them in the script.
 - **Important:** If you do not have valid API keys, the related external queries (e.g. person search, reverse phone lookup, business search, travel risk search, Botometer search) will fail or return errors.

 **THIS TOOL IS NOT PERFECT.
 THERE IS STILL ROOM FOR IMPROVEMENT, AND I AM WORKING ON ADDING NEW FEATURES AND REFINEMENTS.
 SOMETIMES A USERNAME SEARCH WILL RESULT IN A FALSE POSITIVE AND/OR THE URL WILL NOT RESOLVE.
 IT HAS BEEN TESTED AND IS ACCURATE, BUT NOT 100% ACCURATE.
 VERIFY THE OUTPUTS IF YOU ARE NOT SURE.**